pmean/build-website/text/14/more-kaplan-meier.md

     6  93.00   63       NA    11.0     3

 Wow!
 The data set I was importing was already part of the survival library.
-Let's use their version, since it has better names for the variables than V1-V20.
+Let's use their version
+- since it has better names for the variables than V1-V20.

 We have to subset the data because the first 312 observations represent